Traditions and Customs

 the barnacle-encrusted bottom.
 If the seaman survived the cuts, abrasions, and

 possible drowning he was considered to have paid his sentence.
-Not known to
+Keel

-have been practiced by the U.S. Navy, but in the Dutch Navy into the 18th
+have been practiced by the U.S. Navy, but was in the Dutch Navy into the 18th

 century.
 The U.S. Navy practiced flogging and hanging as modes of